Bruising Around Eye For No Reason | Clear Causes Explained

 • Fragile blood vessels: Aging or certain medical conditions weaken capillaries.

-• Nutritional deficiencies: Lack of vitamin C or K affects vessel integrity and clotting.
+• Nutritional deficiencies: Lack of vitamin C or vitamin K can affect vessel integrity or clotting.

-• Underlying bleeding disorders: Conditions like hemophilia or thrombocytopenia cause spontaneous bleeding.
+• Underlying bleeding disorders: Conditions like hemophilia or thrombocytopenia can cause spontaneous bleeding.

 Common Causes of Bruising Around Eye For No Reason